julienw/calendar-server/README.md

 ### POST `/reminders`

-Required: the header `X-Calendar-Auth` that identifies the user.
+Required: the header `Authorization` that identifies the user.

 This creates a new reminder.
 Returns the ID for the new reminder as well as the URL for this reminder in the `Location` header.

 ### GET `/reminders/{id}`

-Required: the header `X-Calendar-Auth` that identifies the user.
+Required: the header `Authorization` that identifies the user.

 This gets the data about a specific reminder.

 ### PUT `/reminders/{id}`

-Required: the header `X-Calendar-Auth` that identifies the user.
+Required: the header `Authorization` that identifies the user.

 This allows to change a specific reminder.

 ### DELETE `/reminders/{id}`

-Required: the header `X-Calendar-Auth` that identifies the user.
+Required: the header `Authorization` that identifies the user.

 This allows to delete a specific reminder.